Performance of the agricultural sector

 Rising output volume of agricultural industry but with rising volume of input goods and services as a whole

-Over the reference period between 2005 and 2020, there was a relatively steady upward trend in the output volume of the EU’s agricultural industry (a total increase of +11.3 %).
-To a large extent, higher output volumes were underpinned by a greater volume (+7.2 %) of input goods and services consumed (see Figure 8).
-The medium-term trends suggest that there is little evidence of any decoupling of output growth from resource use at the EU level.
+Over the period between 2005 and 2020, there was an upward trend in the output volume of the EU’s agricultural industry (a total increase of +12.3 %).
+To a large extent, higher output volumes were underpinned by a relatively steady rise in the volume (+8.0 %) of input goods and services consumed (see Figure 8).
+These medium-term trends point to little evidence of any decoupling of output growth from resource use at the EU level.

 Among Member States, there was also little suggestion of an apparent decoupling of agricultural output growth from intermediate consumption resource growth, with a few notable exceptions.
-Over the period between 2005 and 2020, the volume index of agricultural industry output in Belgium grew by 15.0 % at the same time as the volume index of intermediate consumption goods and services consumed declined by 28.2 %.
-Likewise, Slovenia and, to a lesser extent, Finland also recorded rises in agricultural output over the same period (+12.3 % and +3.5 % respectively) at the same time as a reducing their consumption of intermediate consumption goods and services (-9.3 % and -18.5 % respectively).
+Over the period between 2005 and 2020, agricultural industry output in Belgium grew by 15.2 % at the same time as the volume of intermediate consumption goods and services consumed declined by 30.5 %.
+Likewise, Slovenia and Finland also recorded rises in agricultural output over the same period (+8.8 % and +4.6 % respectively) at the same time as a reducing their consumption of intermediate consumption goods and services (-7.4 % and -16.5 % respectively).
+In Cyprus, the two-thirds (-65.7 %) cutback in the consumption of goods and services was in parallel with a much smaller fall (-18.3 %) in the volume of agricultural output.
 It should be borne in mind that these changes may, in part, reflect changes within the structure of the agricultural industries in these Member States as well as improved resource efficiency.

 Sales of pesticides unchanged but risk from pesticide use in decline

-Sales of pesticides in the EU were about 360 000 tonnes in 2018 and this was more or less unchanged in the period from 2011.
+Sales of pesticides in the EU were 333 500 tonnes in 2019, which was notably down on the relatively stable quantity sold in the period between 2011 and 2018.
 The data on pesticide sales cover all types of sales, not only for use in farming but also, among others, forestry.
 The types of active substances used in pesticides are changing and volume is not indicative of the potential hazards associated with the use of pesticides.
 Harmonised risk indicator 1 (HRI1) estimates the trend in the risk from pesticide use ; it covers all sectors of the economy.

-The risk from pesticide use has been in decline over much of the past decade across the EU as a whole; compared with the average between the years 2011 to 2013, the risk from pesticide use is estimated to have declined by about 17 % through to 2018 (see Figure 10).
-During this timeframe, the risk of pesticide use declined in a majority of Member States, the steepest declines being in Romania (-52 %) and Denmark (-48 %).
-There were a few Member States, however, where the risk rose; among others, in Latvia the risk rose an estimated 40 % and in Finland an estimated 44 %.
+The risk from pesticide use has been in decline over much of the past decade across the EU as a whole; compared with the average between the years 2011 to 2013, the risk from pesticide use is estimated to have declined by about 21 % through to 2019 (see Figure 10).
+During this timeframe, the risk of pesticide use declined in a clear majority of Member States, the steepest declines being in Romania (-62 %), Luxembourg (-50 %) and Denmark (-47 %).
+There were a few Member States, however, where the risk rose; among others, in Cyprus and Latvia the risk rose an estimated 40 % and in Estonia an estimated 49 %.
 Such increases may occur for countries starting from a baseline much lower than the EU-average.
-Exchanging the use of low-volume chemical pesticides in storage buildings for the use of high-volume inert gases, and obligatory applications to fight particular plant problems are other reasons for an increase in HRI1.<image imgid="figure10" zoom="100">
+Exchanging the use of low-volume chemical pesticides in storage buildings for the use of high-volume inert gases, and obligatory applications to fight particular plant problems are other reasons for an increase in HRI1.

 Fertiliser consumption remains high